 Hi there, the name’s Mike but you could have easily guessed that.
-I’m not the most open book on the Internet, but I am willing to share that I’m in my early thirties and hail from rural Texas, USA.
+I’m not the most open book on the Internet, but I am willing to share that I’m in my early thirties and hail from rural southern United States.

 I think it’s safe to say my hobbies differ from your typical Texan.
 The big transformation started in 1997, when I got my first PC at home and I became quite enamored with it and the Internet.
 Through this new resource I developed a deep interest in sci-fi and anime.
 I’m not quite as into western sci-fi anymore, but the anime has stuck over the years to varying degrees.
 I’ve always found Japanese pop culture to be interesting since it’s so different from what I grew up around.
 Little did I know it had been around me the whole time, in the form of things like Robotech or Power Rangers.
 I guess it was meant to be from the get-go.

 Anime later led me to get into Japanese pop music in early 2001, where I discovered Morning Musume, the first idol group I got into.
 I was taken with this industry in a hurry.
 It’s a hobby that has continued to this day.
 Up until J-Pop I had zero interest in music, but through that genre I learned to appreciate how enriching it could be.
 In the years that followed, I diversified from everything to American classic rock to alternative to even some local pop artists.
 A recent addition to my repertoire is the insanely energetic, short shorts filled K-Pop industry.
 Throughout it all, Japanese pop music and idols are still there.
 It remains a silly, fun distraction from the ups and downs of everyday life.